eXeC64/Hexagon/README.md

 Known Issues
 ------------
- * Player collision is visually inaccurate - The player is positioned on the edge of a circle instead of a hexagon so they appear to be father out than they really are.
-This shouldn't be very difficult to correct, just take the corners of the hexagon and do linear interpolation along a side to find where the tip of player's arrow should be, then you can position the base towards the world's origin.
  * Obstacles are not spawned in fun patterns - The game is boring, and unless meaningful and interesting patterns of obstacles are created it will remain boring, no matter how much you 'juice' it.